Enlargeability, foliations, and positive scalar curvature: Introduction

+We obtain a bound on how large the scalar curvature on a spin foliation with Hausdorff homotopy groupoid can be which is a multiple of a natural extension of Gromov's K-area of $M$.
+See Theorem \ref{Karea}.

+We extend Connes' vanishing theorem for characteristic numbers associated to a foliation with PSC and holonomy equivariant bundles to the vanishing of {\em cohomology classes} associated to a spin foliation with PSC and Hausdorff homotopy groupoid and bundles whose pull backs to the groupoid are leafwise almost flat.
+See Theorem \ref{Connes1} and Corollary \ref{Connes2}.

 \begin{example} The most classical examples of enlargeable manifolds are tori.
-In \cite{Z2016}, Zhang announced, but without the details of the proof, that the famous result of Schoen-Yau, \cite{SY}, and Gromov-Lawson, \cite{GL1}, that there does not exist a metric of positive scalar curvature on any torus extends to the case of foliations.
+In \cite{Z2016}, Zhang gave an outline of the proof that the famous result of Schoen-Yau, \cite{SY}, and Gromov-Lawson, \cite{GL1}, that there does not exist a PSC metric on any torus, extends to the case of foliations.
 An immediate corollary of our result is the proof of this provided the foliation is spin and has Hausdorff homotopy groupoid. \end{example}